About Us

 About Brandeis

-Characterized by academic excellence since its founding in 1948, Brandeis is one of the youngest private research universities, as well as the only nonsectarian Jewish-sponsored college or university, in the country.
+Characterized by academic excellence since its founding in 1948, Brandeis University combines the faculty and resources of an R1 institution with the intimacy and personal attention of a small liberal arts college.
+It is the only nonsectarian Jewish-sponsored college or university in the country.

-Brandeis is ranked in the top tier of the nation's universities and supports an innovative and exciting program of learning that emphasizes an interdisciplinary approach to knowledge and the solution of real-life problems.
+Brandeis is consistently ranked in the top tier of the nation's universities and supports an innovative and exciting program of learning that emphasizes an interdisciplinary approach to knowledge and the solution of real-life problems.

-The campus is located a short drive from the major highways of Route 128 and I-90 (the Massachusetts Turnpike).
 Once a student has enrolled in Summer School, they are eligible to receive a free summer parking permit that allows them to park in specific lots on campus.

 The Office of Summer and Continuing Studies